 “A bundling couple went to bed/with all their clothes from foot to head/that the defense might seem complete/each one was wrapped in a sheet/but o! this bundling’s such a witch/the man of her did catch the itch/and so provoked was the wretch/that she of him a bastard catch’d”

 I mean, that’s fantastic.
 And it just totally blows out of the water our ideas about pious and chaste Puritans!
-Although, granted, we also need to note again the diversity of New England society by the late 18th century, or 1700s, and not everyone who lived in these areas was devoutly religious; plus, after generations, the religious fervor had died down and there was less deference to religious authority.
+Although, granted, we also need to note again the diversity of New England society by the late 1700s; not everyone who lived in these areas was devoutly religious.
+Plus, after generations, the religious fervor had died down and there was less deference to religious authority.

 Sarah: It wasn’t just premarital sex that Puritan religious authorities had a hard time controlling.
-Sodomy, which could both refer to any kind of same-sex sex between men, or anal sex between a man and a woman was of course highly taboo, and illegal in Puritan New England.
+Sodomy, which could both refer to any kind of same-sex sex , or anal/oral sex between a man and a woman was of course highly taboo, and illegal in Puritan New England.

 Marissa: So what that actually tells us is not so much that the Puritans were so strict that they had these barbaric laws against sodomy – it actually tells us that people weren’t all that concerned about Sension’s proclivities or aggressive style.
 He had been arrested in the late 1840s, and then again in the late 1870s – but in the meantime, multiple people eventually testified that he had come on to them, touched them, or whatever in the meantime.
 Why hadn’t anyone turned him in?